hzeller/bant/README.md

     has-dependent  : List cc library targets and the libraries that depend on it → 2 column table: (target, dependent*)
-    target-hdrs,   : Print either hdrs, srcs or data mentioned in targets. target-srcs,     -P: only if these are physical files target-data      → 2 column table: (header-filename, target) lib-headers    : Like target-hdrs, but all reachable paths expanded with all combinations of includes = [], include_prefix, etc.
+    target-hdrs,   : Print either hdrs, srcs or data mentioned in targets. target-srcs,      -P: only if these are non-generated physical files target-data       -d duplicates : only files mentioned by multiple targets -u unique     : only files mentioned exactly once.
+                     → 2 column table: (filename, target*)
+    lib-headers    : Like target-hdrs, but all reachable paths expanded with all combinations of includes = [], include_prefix, etc.
                      So same header can show up multiple times with different paths.
 This is the relevant list used by dwyu.
-                     Use -r to recurse into dependencies beyond match pattern.
+                      -r to recurse into dependencies beyond match pattern.
+                      -d duplicates: headers provided by multiple targets -u unique:     only headers mentioned exactly once.
-                     → 2 column table: (header-filename, cc-library-target)
+                     → 2 column table: (header-filename, cc-library-target*)
+    srcs-canonical : Outputs a mapping of all short names to canonical names in projects.
+There can be multiple short names to a canonical name if project uses `includes = []` constructs.
+                      -d duplicates : print only ambiguous mappings.
+                      -u unique     : print unambiuous short->canonical
+                      -s suppress same: if (left col)==(right col), don't print.
+                     → 2 column table: (source, canonical-source*)
     genrule-outputs: Print generated files by genrule()s matching pattern.
                      → 2 column table: (filename, genrule-target)